ro-nald/book-collator/README.md

 ```

 The application will:
-- Process all images in the `book_images` directory
+1. Analyze all book covers and group similar ones together
+2. Process one representative image from each group
-- Extract text from each image
+3. Extract text from the representative image
-- Search for book information using the Google Books API
+4. Search for book information using the Google Books API (with rate limiting)
-- Save the results to `book_results.txt` in the `book_images` directory
+5. Save the results to `book_results.txt` in the `book_images` directory

+## Features

+### Cover Similarity Detection
+- Uses ORB (Oriented FAST and Rotated BRIEF) features to detect similar book covers
+- Groups similar covers together to avoid duplicate processing
+- Adjustable similarity threshold (default: 0.3)

+### Rate Limiting
+- Implements intelligent rate limiting for Google Books API calls
+- Default: 60 calls per minute (configurable)
+- Automatic retry with backoff for rate limit errors

 ## Tips for Best Results